makedeb/makedeb/README.md

 makedeb takes PKGBUILD files and creates Debian packages installable with APT.

 ## Installation and usage
+makedeb is available on both Debian and Arch based distributions.

 Documentation and installation instructions can be found in the [makedeb docs](https://docs.hunterwittenborn.com/makedeb).

 Help with available commands can also be found after installation with `makedeb --help`.